ahmedibra3/YouTimeManager/README.md

 # YouTimeManager

-**YouTimeManager** is an application that helps users calculate the total time of a YouTube playlist and estimate how many videos they can watch per day based on their daily viewing time limit.
+**YouTimeManager** is a console application that helps users calculate the total time of a YouTube playlist and estimate how many videos they can watch per day based on their daily viewing time limit.
 It also provides the expected end date for completing the playlist.

 ## Features